-Sunak poised to become PM after Johnson drops out of race – live

-Rishi Sunak – live: Former chancellor poised to become PM after Johnson drops out of race
+Penny Mordaunt ‘confident’ despite Rishi Sunak’s enormous lead – live

-Frontrunner eyes victory with nearly six times as many public backers as Penny Mordaunt
+Frontrunner eyes victory with nearly half the party behind him

 Boris Johnson confirms he will not stand in Tory leadership race

-Rishi Sunak looks set for a coronation today as the UK’s third prime minister this year after Boris Johnson pulled out of the Tory leadership race last night.
+Penny Mordaunt is “confident” that she will get on the ballot in the Tory leadership race despite the huge gulf of support between her and frontrunner Rishi Sunak.

-Mr Johnson’s retreat left Mr Sunak and leader of the Commons Penny Mordaunt as the only declared contenders in the contest to succeed Liz Truss, with the former chancellor enjoying an overwhelming lead in endorsements from Tory MPs.
+Boris Johnson’s retreat from the contest last night left Mr Sunak and Ms Mordaunt as the only declared contenders in the contest to succeed Liz Truss, with the former chancellor enjoying an overwhelming lead among Tory MPs.

-The former chancellor was closing in on the figure of 179 nominations from Tory MPs needed to account for half the parliamentary party on Sunday night, as Ms Mordaunt trailed far behind with a mere 26 public declarations of support.
+The former chancellor had 159 nominations on Monday morning, while Ms Mordaunt trailed far behind with a mere 25 public declarations of support.

 Mr Johnson accused his rivals of failing to come together with him for the sake of the country and doubled down on claims that he had “cleared the very high hurdle of 102 nominations” required to appear on the ballot of Conservative MPs.